vpandichi/worldtour_proiect/README.md

                           - think of a way to add the a "posted by" feature on the blog page - x

 TO DO FOR TOMORROW 02/08: - finish recoding the login page - ok
-                          - recode the registration page
+                          - recode the registration page - ok
                           - fix loggedin page pug - ok